 The MEDDIC framework can be especially helpful when pursuing leads with complex purchasing processes, namely enterprises.
 Enterprise sales can be huge revenue drivers.
 Losing the sale can be devastating and MEDDIC can forecast enterprise purchases more accurately.

 The six letters of MEDDIC and their corresponding questions are:

 Lead qualification frameworks offer strong foundations from which to begin qualifying your leads.
 Consider the elements of each and determine which offers the most relevant to your target audience.

 Lead scoring is a subcategory of lead qualification ― it happens after a lead is qualified.
 Whereas qualifying leads involves predicting whether a prospect is likely to become a customer, scoring leads involves comparing all qualified leads against each other and assigning that lead a score, usually on a scale of 0 to 100.
 You’ll score your leads using demographic and engagement information ― we’ll walk you through the process below.

-To qualify leads using lead scoring, take the following steps:
+To qualify leads using lead scoring, take the following steps.

-As mentioned earlier, sometimes, you need to disqualify leads.
+As mentioned earlier, you sometimes need to disqualify leads.
 A disqualified lead does not fit your ideal buyer profile, sometimes referred to as a buyer persona.
 You’ll know you need to disqualify someone if their characteristics don’t make them a realistic prospect.

-Whether your company is B2B or consumer-facing, your company’s ideal buyer profile should also be based on demographics.
+Whether your company is B2B or consumer-facing, your company’s ideal buyer profile should also be based on consumer demographics.
 Depending on whether you are dealing with a consumer or another business, these may include:

 A higher lead score corresponds with greater online engagement by a prospect with your company.
 Keep the following considerations in mind when using engagement to score your leads: